Localization theorem for homological vector fields: Introduction

 \subsection{Acknowledgments}

-The authors are grateful to I.~Entova-Aizendud, V.~Hinich, and D. Vaintrob for many helpful discussions.
-The first author was supported in part by NSF grant 2001191.
-The second author was partially supported by ISF grant 711/18 and NSF-BSF grant 2019694.
+The authors are grateful to I.~Entova-Aizenbud, V.~Hinich, and D. Vaintrob for many helpful discussions.
+The first author was supported in part by NSF grant 2001191 and by Tromso research foundation.
+The second author was partially supported by ISF grant 711/18, NSF-BSF grant 2019694, and by ARC grant DP210100251.